The constant scalar curvature K\"ahler condition is very general: Main results

 To understand the norm, we argue in a different manner and appeal to \cite[Corollary 4.7 (iii)]{DR}; while \cite{DR} assumes normality of $X$, the proof applies in general (or can be reduced to the normal case by normalising).

-Thus semistability and stability of the pair precisely correspond to arc K-semistability and uniform arc K-stability at exponent $r$, which are hence Zariski open and very general in $U$ by Corollaries \ref{cor:zariski-pairs} and \ref{cor:zariski-pairs-stable} respectively.
+Thus $\L_{\CM}$-semistability and stability precisely correspond to arc K-semistability and uniform arc K-stability at exponent $r$.
+It follows that arc K-semistability is a countable intersection of constructible sets.
+By definition, uniform arc K-stability asks for the existence of an $l>0$ such that for all models $(\X,\L)$ we have For each fixed $l$, the corresponding locus is a countable intersection of constructible sets, and so the uniformly arc K-stable locus (being a union over all such $l$) is a countable union of countable intersections of constructible sets.
 Since this is true for each $U$, we obtain the statement. \end{proof}

+We may now apply our results to cscK metrics, proving Theorem \ref{intromainthm}.
+Consider a flat family $(\X,\L)\to B$ of smooth polarised varieties such that each fibre has finite automorphism group.